bazelbuild/continuous-integration/buildkite/README.md

   Rebuild the project at last green commit

-  - If passed, the build is like broken by an infrastructure change.
+  - If failed, the build is likely broken by an infrastructure change.
-  - If failed, analyze main build and downstream build separately according to the same principles as above.
+  - If passed, analyze main build and downstream build separately according to the same principles as above.

 After the analysis, the pipeline will give a summary of four kinds of breakages:
 - Breakages caused by infra change.